 They are a sombre plant with flowers similar to anemones in murky colours, including pink, green, brown, plum and cream.

-Some of the common name for these woodland plants include Hellebore, Christmas rose and Lenten rose.
+Some of the common name for woodland Helleborus plants include Hellebore, Christmas rose and Lenten rose.

 Common Names: Hellebore, Christmas Rose, Lenten Rose, Setterwort.

 Height: 8 to 36 inches (20 to 90 cm).

 Flowers: Species dependent: Winter and/or spring.